Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Bergmite.md

 ---
 Ability1: Own Tempo
 Ability2: Ice Body
+Baby: 'No'
+BookImageName: HOME712.png
+BookShinyImageName: HOME712_s.png
 BoxSprite: SRD-BoxSprite-bergmite.png
+DexCategory: Ice Chunk Pokemon
+DexDescription: They live in small herds close to the mountains.
+It blocks attacks with the ice that shields its body and uses cold air to repair any cracks with new ice.
+They are wary of humans as they rarely get to see one.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Sturdy
 HomeSprite: SRD-HomeSprite-bergmite.png
 Learnset: '[[SRD-Bergmite-Learnset]]'
 Legendary: 'No'
 Name: Bergmite
 Number: 712
+PrimaryEggGroup: Monster
+SecondaryEggGroup: Mineral
 Sprite: bergmite.png
 Type1: Ice
 Type2: ''
+Weight:
+  Hectograms: 995
+  Kilograms: 99.5
+  Pounds: 219.4
 ---

 #PokeroleSRD/Pokedex